 - 1 1/2 pounds Brussels sprouts

 - Remove any wilted or discolored leaves from your Brussels sprouts.
 Hold the stem end of the Brussels sprouts and thinly slice them crosswise until you get within 1/2 inch of the stem.
-Discard the stems and place the sliced sprouts in a large bowl, breaking up the layers and discarding any tough pieces.
-Set aside
+Discard the stems and place the sliced sprouts in a serving bowl.
+Remove any tough pieces.